New England Fall colors Feature image by Canva

 Driving down tree-lined Summer Street with its grand 19th-century homes is a tour through architectural history.
 The widows’ walks, multi-colored Victorian homes and yellow and white Wedding Cake House are especially vibrant against the changing New England fall foliage.

-Turn onto King’s Highway to beautiful Goose Neck Beach.
-Here you’ll want to book a room at the yellow-painted The Tides Beach Club.
+Turn onto King’s Highway to beautiful Goose Rocks Beach.
+You’ll want to book a room at the yellow-painted The Tides Beach Club.

 Holiday

 The beachside boutique hotel has well-appointed rooms and its own restaurant and bar.
-There is also a gorgeous rocking chair-filled porch where you can sip a cocktail and admire the changing foliage.
+There is also an inviting rocking chair-filled porch where you can sip a cocktail and admire the changing foliage.

 A dreamy drive along exclusive Ocean Avenue leads you to the Bush family estate with a curving seashore drive.
 For a luxe stay to the tune of ocean waves, book a room at the Cape Arundel Inn and Resort.
 Then enjoy dinner in the oceanfront restaurant.

-For a more village-side setting that’s perfect for exploring, the Kennebunkport Inn has an outdoor patio for warmer-day dining with live music.
+For a village-side setting that’s perfect for exploring, the historic Kennebunkport Inn has an outdoor patio for warmer-day dining with live music.

 Outdoor lovers will enjoy Hidden Pond.
 It’s a cluster of cottages, bungalows and a lodge set in the woods.
-Plus there is a variety of hiking trails and the farm-to-fork Earth restaurant.
+Plus there’s a variety of hiking trails and the farm-to-fork Earth restaurant.

 Inn by the Sea lawn